 Truth is, although my cousin probably was horrid (he was an awful kid), their family tradition favored practical stocking stuffers while our tradition was more extravagant.
 I combine both traditions when stuffing my kids’ stockings, cramming them with a mixture of special trinkets and things they can use.
 My husband, who’s primarily in charge of buying my stocking stuffers does the same thing, and now that our daughter’s an adult she’s taken to stuffing stockings with that same practical/pretty mix.

 This list reflects some of the great stocking stuffers they’ve given me over the years.
-Every item has delighted me, and is something I probably would never buy for myself (making them special) but is also something helpful that’s made my life easier (making them practical, too).
+Every item has delighted me, and was something I probably would never buy for myself (making them special) but also something helpful that made my life easier (making them practical, too).

 Stocking Stuffers For Cooks

 1. Silicone Baking Mats: Providing a true non-stick surface for baking or roasting up to 480° F, one or more silicone baking mats can replace entire rolls of parchment paper or foil.
 They’re great for baking cookies but work just as well under meatballs, chicken breasts, vegetables, even bread.

 2. A Cookie Scoop: A cookie scoop stopped my family from fighting over who gets the biggest cookie.
 It also stopped me from burning the smaller ones on the pan since every cookie is now the exact same size.
 It’s not just for cookies, though: I use it to scoop rice, make meatballs, and even to serve diet-friendly scoops of ice cream or sorbet.
 This model doesn’t hurt my hands, either, which is very important given the hundreds of cookies I make around this time of year.